 Our right-of-way program is directed by a certified forester, who also has certification from the International Society of Aboriculture as an arborist and utility specialist.
 The program uses an integrated vegetation management approach, which ensures that we use the most cost-effective, environmentally appropriate practices to achieve the necessary clearance for our power lines and utility crews.
 Our practices and procedures are endorsed by the National Arbor Day Foundation with its Tree Line USA designation.

-To check if work is being done in your area, go to System Maintenance If you have any questions or require any additional information, please contact Crawford Electric's right-of-way department at 800-677-2667, ext.
+If you have any questions or require any additional information, please contact Crawford Electric's right-of-way department at 800-677-2667, ext.
 130.

 Our crews use several methods to keep trees and brush under control, including brush hogging and trimming along the edge of the ROW.
 In some cases, an environmentally safe herbicide may be used to selectively eliminate the woody plants and leave the grasses and wildflowers that are valuable to wildlife.
 Sometimes, removal of problem trees within the utility easement is the only solution.
 We also proactively remove “hazard trees” – those that are dead or dying and could damage the power lines.

 We contract with Asplundh Tree Expert Co to maintain a clear right-of-way (15 feet on both sides of the center-most power line).
 This will include, but is not limited to:

 - Clearing all trees that are or have the potential to grow more than 10 feet tall.

 - Identify and remove all power line hazard trees